amurzeau/damc/README.md

 ## Additional information

-As WavePlayer uses Jack audio server, you can use other tools that use Jack too.
+As DAMC uses Jack audio server, you can use other tools that use Jack too.
 For example, with [Carla](https://github.com/falkTX/Carla), you can use VST plugins.

 ## Known issues

 1. On Windows, when disabling / enabling a jack client, sometimes Jack "hang" while the audio still runs fine, for example changing the volume has no effect.
-If this happens, you need to kill the WavePlayer server with CTRL+C in its console and restart it.
+If this happens, you need to kill the DAMC server with CTRL+C in its console and restart it.